 Nathan Winograd adds, "It is important to note that the argument that there are enough homes for shelter animals does not also include any claims that some people aren’t irresponsible with animals.
 It doesn’t mean it wouldn’t be better if there were fewer of them being impounded.
 Nor does it mean that shelters don’t have institutional obstacles to success.
 But it does mean that these problems are not insurmountable.
 And it does mean shelters can do something other than killing for the vast majority of animals."

 Although many people believe in pet overpopulation as being an issue in communities themselves, it is commonly acknowledged that there is such a thing as an overpopulation of animals in a shelter.
-This basically means there are too many animals in the building at any given time, a problem resolved through comprehensive use of the No Kill Equation.
-Approximately half a million people live in Madison County and about 200,000 of those people live in Huntsville.
-Although not everyone who lives here has pets, the majority of American households do have at least one pet.
-In 2014, approximately 1,000 healthy and treatable animals were destroyed in our shelter.
-We have more than enough homes for those animals right here.
+This basically means there are too many animals in the building at any given time, a problem resolved through comprehensive use of the No Kill Equation which serves to both reduce shelter intake and increase shelter output.